dedis/dela/docs/introduction.md

 - Secondly, we need a **consensus** module, which describes how a set of entities can interact to agree on something.
 Most of the time it comes to the form of a zero/low trust interaction protocol.
-For example, in a teaching class, a common consensus used is that the first to raise its hand can speak and propose a solution.
+For example, in a teaching class, a common consensus is that the first to raise its hand can speak and propose a solution.
 The consensus is the core part of a distributed ledger that makes the agreement on a state possible.
 - Then, we need a **ledger** module, which offers the mean to keep track of